-This test helps in determining the total water content of paints using a calcium hydride reaction test kit, or water content between 2 and 85 % water.
+This test helps in determining the total water content of paints using a calcium hydride reaction test kit, for water content between 2 % and 85 % water.

 This test is used to measure resistance to cracking (flexibility) and adhesion of attached organic coatings on substrates of sheet metal or rubber-type materials.

 The penetration resistance is of special importance to architectural finishes.
 The ability to maintain a uniform appearance (color and gloss) on substrates with varying porosity can be evaluated by applying the paint over a test chart which has a coated and uncoated area.
 Thus, the penetration resistance is tested under extreme conditions.
 The penetration resistance is visually evaluated and can also be objectively evaluated by measuring color and gloss.

 The salt spray test is a standardized test method used to check corrosion resistance of coated samples.